JarbasAl/LILACS/lilacs/blog/5-LILACS-Learning.md

     self.container.add_intent('created by', ['{source} is created {target}'])
     self.container.add_intent('used for', ['{source} is used {target}'])

-it can then be used to extract connections from text
+it is then used to extract connections from text

     parser = BasicTeacher()